🔧

 /cost

-Show token usage and estimated costs.
+Show token usage and estimated costs (includes cache read/write tokens when supported).

 > /cost